 Bangladesh’s Bengali language, Islamic faith, and rural nature all help to unite the country’s culture to a large extent.

-Although there is some geographical variation within the Bengali community, cultural distinctions exist across ethnic, religious, and socioeconomic minorities, as well as between rural and urban communities.
+Although there is some geographical variation within the Bengali community, cultural distinctions exist across ethnic, religious, and socioeconomic minorities and between rural and urban communities.

 What is India?

 The Republic of India is the world’s second-most populous country, behind China, with one-sixth of the global population.
-It covers 3, 166, 391 square kilometers and has a population of 1.3 billion people.
+It covers 3,166,391 square kilometres and has a population of 1.3 billion people.

-India is a vast country that was liberated from British rule on August 15, 1947.
+India was a vast country liberated from British rule on August 15, 1947.

 The present governmental structure is a multiparty federal republic with two legislative bodies, the Council of States and the House of People.
 New Delhi is the capital, and Hindi and English are the official languages.